Worklytics/psoxy/docs/sources/microsoft-365/README.md

 4. Follow steps on
    [Configure application access to online meetings or virtual events](https://learn.microsoft.com/en-us/graph/cloud-communication-online-meeting-application-access-policy):

-- Add a policy for the application created for the connector, providing its `application id`
+- Add a policy for the application created for the connector, providing the `application id` for Teams and for outlook-calendar if present, as meetings artifacts can be retrieved as part of calendar events too.
 - Grant the policy to the whole tenant (NOT to any specific application or user)

 **Issues**: